 - Shop for Skid Steers

-Whether you decide on a Case, Bobcat, John Deere, or Caterpillar skid steer (or something else entirely), know that the average skid steer loader can reliably perform all of these jobs:
+Whether you decide on a Case, Bobcat, John Deere, or Caterpillar skid steer—or something else entirely—the average skid steer loader can reliably perform a wide variety of jobs.

-- Hauling – Skid steer loaders can be outfitted with a forks, grapple buckets and brooms so that they can haul debris and stack pallets in recycling yards, factories, and various demolition projects.
+Skid steer loaders can be outfitted with forks, grapples, and brooms so that they can haul debris and stack pallets in recycling yards, factories, and various demolition projects.

-- Cement work – Concrete can be mixed, transported, and even pumped directly into the job site using only a skid steer, and set concrete can be broken up using special attachments.
+Concrete can be mixed, transported, and even pumped directly into the job site using a skid steer loader.
+Set concrete can be broken up using special hammer attachments.

-- Similarly, the “height to hinge pin” specification will tell you how many feet the bucket pivots from the lifting arms (anywhere between 8 to 12 feet).
+Similarly, the “height to hinge pin” specification will tell you how many feet the bucket pivots from the lifting arms—typically anywhere between 8 to 12 feet.
 Knowing this information will prevent the bucket from swinging out too far and causing damage.

 Choosing a Lift Path (Radial vs Vertical)

 Even though a Bobcat skid steer can load, level, and clear debris just as well as a Case skid steer, not all skid steers lift in the same way.
-Once you lift a load higher than 3 feet, you are either using a radial or vertical lift path, and you’ll need to know the difference before you can choose what skid steer to buy.
+Once you lift a load higher than three feet, you are either using a radial or vertical lift path.
+It is important to know the difference before you can choose what skid steer to buy.

-Radial lift means that the arm swings outwards before it reaches its maximum height, providing more forward reach for over 80% of the total lifting motion.
+Radial lift refers to arms swinging outwards before it reaches its maximum height—providing more forward reach for over 80% of the total lifting motion.
 Radial-lifting skid steers are better for:

-A vertical lift, on the other hand, is where the loader’s arm moves straight up and down.
-Vertically-lifting machines have much less forward reach than radial-lifting ones.
+A vertical lift refers to the straight up or down movement in the loader's arms.
+Vertically-lifting skid steer loaders have much less forward reach than their radial-lifting counterparts.
 That is, until they approach full height, at which point they develop a much greater forward reach.
 This forward reach and higher operating capability make vertical lift machines better equipped for:

-Here’s an important tidbit when choosing among new and used skid steers for sale: vertical lifts keep the load closer to the machine itself at all times.
-This means that if two skid steers are both the same size, the one with vertical lift will always be able to lift more than the one with radial lift.
-Also, some companies (like the Bobcat skid steer loader) will have special designs to make loading easier.
+Vertical lifts keep the load closer to the machine itself.
+This closeness means a a more stabilized center of gravity—enabling the vertical lift skid steer loaders to lift heavier loads with greater stability than radial-lift skid steers.
+Also, some companies, such as Bobcat, have special designs to make loading easier.
 A Bobcat skid steer loader has extra pin support for less side-to-side movement when lifting.

-How much are new and used Skid Steers for sale?
+How much do new and used skid steers for sale typically cost?

-Since a Bobcat skid steer loader is arguably the most commonly used brand (to the point of "Bobcat" being synonymous with the skid steer design in some regions—much the same way a tissue may be called a "Kleenex"), let's use the Bobcat skid steer loader as the standard price model for the new skid steer market.
+Since a Bobcat skid steer loader is arguably the most commonly used brand (even to the point of "Bobcat" being synonymous with the skid steer design in some regions—much the same way a tissue may be called a "Kleenex"), let's use the Bobcat skid steer loader as the standard price model for the new skid steer market.

 - A small Bobcat skid steer can cost as low as $12,000, while the heaviest class can cost $60,000 or more.